Hurts (duo): 2017–present: Desire and Faith

 "Beautiful Ones", the first single from Desire, was released on 21 April 2017, the one-year anniversary of the death of American musician Prince, whom Hurts have cited as an inspiration.
 The song is assumed to be inspired by the Prince song "The Beautiful Ones" from his 1984 album Purple Rain.
 The music video was shot in Kyiv and was released on the same day as the single.
 The video, which plays in reverse, features Hutchcraft as a drag queen who is chased and beaten by a group of men after he rejects one of their advances in a nightclub.
 On 1 September, the band released another single, "Ready to Go".
 The video was filmed in Horwich near Hutchcraft's home city of Manchester.
 On 22 September, a single titled "Hold On to Me" was released.
 Desire was released on 29 September 2017.
 During the tour for the album, Hurts liked the welcome they received from fans in Russia so much that they extended the tour to include a return to Russia at the end of it.
 The second part of the tour also saw the duo perform in Taiwan, South Korea, Japan, and China.
 The final concert took place in Bucharest on 22 September 2018.

 In May 2020, Hurts blacked out their pictures on their social media profiles and posted links to a Telegram profile, on which they released puzzles leading to the release of a lyric video for "Voices", the first single from their upcoming fifth album.
 With lyrics inspired by "isolation, desperation, and mania", Hutchcraft said that "Voices" had become "oddly prescient" during the COVID-19 pandemic.
 On 24 June, they revealed that the upcoming album would be titled Faith and released its second single, "Suffer".
 On 16 July, they released a third single called "Redemption" and announced that the album would be released on 4 September.

+In July 2023, they organised several concerts Europewide.
+It was the band's first activity since COVID-19 pandemic and first public performances taken part since 2018 while performing tracks from theirs newest album "Faith".

+In January 2024, a rap version of "Wonderful Life", credited to 6PM RECORDS x Luciano x Hurts x SIRA, debuted at number one on the German Singles Chart.